samuel-casey/red-ink-frontend/README.md

-# Getting Started with Create React App
+# red ink

 red ink is a platform where writers can search for editors with certain subject matter expertise and request edits on Google a Doc.
 Built with React Hooks, TypeScript, Express, and the Google Cloud Firestore DB.

-Currently in Development as of 11/28/2020.
+Currently in Development as of 12/10/2020.

 [Live site](https://www.red-ink-writing.com)